 - The name of your business/website

-- Business-specific keywords or industry related search terms (if you are delivering pizza, it is recommended to include headline phrases such as “pizza delivery at home” or “pizza order”)
+- Business-specific keywords or industry-related search terms (if you are delivering pizza, it is recommended to include headline phrases such as “pizza delivery at home” or “pizza order”)

 Optimize the meta description

 The meta description of a site (more precisely, the homepage) should contain a brief description of the business and the services you provide.
-As a matter of fact, all pages of your website should have a relevant meta title and meta description describing its content.
+As a matter of fact, all pages of your website should have a relevant meta title and meta description describing their content.
 The ideal length of meta descriptions should be between 120 to 158 characters, up to 920 pixels The content of your meta description is very similar to a sales announcement – if a user finds it attractive enough, they will click on the search result and visit your site for more information.
-But if the meta description is too general or vague and is not relevant to the user, they will ignore your site and click on one of your competitors’ websites.
+But if the meta description is too general or vague and is not relevant to the user, they will ignore your site and click on one of your competitor’s websites.